aws-samples/aws-serverless-workshops/DataProcessing/guide/content/data-lake.md

 real-time streaming data to destinations such as Amazon S3.
 Amazon Athena allows us to run ad-hoc queries against the raw data using standard SQL.

-:wrench: In this module, you've created a Kinesis Data Firehose deliery stream to deliver data from the Kinesis stream to an Amazon S3 bucket.
+:wrench: In this module, you've created a Kinesis Data Firehose delivery stream to deliver data from the Kinesis stream to an Amazon S3 bucket.
 Using Athena, you ran queries against this data on S3.